 Tianying Jiuzhou currently owns 19 PRC registered trademarks, five of which were transferred from Phoenix Satellite Trademark Limited.
 We have also designed proprietary logos for use in the respective businesses of Tianying Jiuzhou and Yifeng Lianhe.
 As of March 31, 2013, Tianying Jiuzhou had submitted 97 registration applications relating to 10 logo designs, and Yifeng Lianhe had submitted 20 registration applications relating to three logo designs, to the PRC Trademark Office.
 Yifeng Lianhe does not currently have any registered trademarks and both of our affiliated consolidated entities continue to use certain of Phoenix TV's logos that are licensed from Phoenix Satellite Television Trademark Limited.
 Therefore we are currently not in compliance with a notice of the MIIT which requires ICP License-holders to own the trademarks used in their value-added telecommunications businesses.
-For information about the risks related to our use of licensed trademarks and our plans to remedy such risks, see "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Our consolidated affiliated entities and their respective shareholders do not own the trademarks used in their value-added telecommunications services, which may subject them to revocation of their licenses or other penalties or sanctions."
+For information-D. Risk Factors-Risks Relating to Our Business and Industry-Our consolidated affiliated entities and their respective shareholders do not own the trademarks used in their value-added telecommunications services, which may subject them to revocation of their licenses or other penalties or sanctions."